wasilone11/comfyui-pvm-node/README.md

    - Search for **Sync**.
    - Open the **Sync** node and locate the PVM node.
    - Click **Run** to generate the output!
+   - The output video link will be saved in the csv under output_url

 ---

 For issues or contributions, feel free to open a pull request or create an issue in this repository.
+Moreover, you can also refer to: `https://github.com/synchronicity-labs/sync-examples/tree/main/personalized-video-messsging/python`